RP335/rp_portfolio/_posts/2025-01-15-fun-midi-drawings.md

 ![curve midi](/rp_portfolio/assets/images/midi_curve_1.jpg)

+It's funny how the midi looks flipped.
+Maybe the way the curve is rendered on the browser is inverted.
+I'm really gonna have to debug what that is cause I didn't get time to cross-check given that we were almost late to submit haha.
-The midi sound really interesting given I chose this scale haha
+Also, he midi sounds really interesting given I chose this scale haha

 ![scale options](/rp_portfolio/assets/images/super_scale.jpg)